Connectors area to add the data sources your team wants to analyze.

 - Run another connection test after credentials or endpoints change.

-- Jump directly into indexing for supported SQL sources.
+- Jump directly into indexing or catalog sync for supported sources.

 Use one or more connectors in chat